pagidas/cryptobot/README.md

  docker-compose up -d
  ```

- you can also use a command to only build the images
+ there is also a command to force-build the images from scratch
  ```shell
  docker-compose build
  ```